CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/common.md

 **Open Telemetry Endpoint URL** – Specifies an address for sending diagnostic data from the Android application.

-**SAP Batch/Serial generators SP** - Enables administrators to define templates for batches or serials directly in the database without using ProcessForce.
+**SAP Batch/Serial generators SP** - Enables administrators to define templates for batches or serials directly in the database without using CompuTec ProcessForce.

     ![SAP Batch](./media/common/sap-batch.png)